EdgeBigBang/EasyTS/README.md

 #  EasyTS: The Express Lane to Long Time Series Forecasting

+> !!!
+This Repo under continuous construction !!!

 We introduce EasyTS, a comprehensive toolkit engineered to streamline the complex procedures of data collection, analysis, and model creation.

 [//]: # (### Paper)